Cold World (Eric Reprid EP)

 Cold World is an extended play by Chinese-Canadian rapper Eric Reprid.
 It was released on December 21, 2020, and was exclusively produced by Marc Wavy, a close friend and producer.
-The entire album was recorded in 2020.
-Following the album's release, the album, performed very well commercially, allowing the album to receive an award and nomination for Rap Recording of the Year at the 2021 Juno Awards.
+The entire album was recorded in 2020, excluding the first single titled "Get More", which was recorded and released in 2019.
+The album performed well commercially, receiving a nomination for Rap Recording of the Year at the 2021 Juno Awards.

 Background and recording

-Eight months before the release of Cold World, Reprid released his third album, Bloom.
+Eight months before the release of Cold World, Reprid released his third album, titled Bloom.
 Following the album's release, Reprid would go on to his social media accounts to tease the upcoming album, announcing that the EP would be released in December and would be accompanied by merch.